SUNYCosmo/compphysics-course/phy315notes/docs/ch2_symbolic.md

 # Symbolic and Plotting Tools

 ## Symbolic Math using Mathematica
-`Mathematica` is a popular tool for symbolic math, and is useful for calculating derivatives, integral, and many other tasks.
+`Mathematica` is a popular tool for symbolic math, and is useful for many mathematical tasks such as calculating derivatives and integrals.

-SUNY Plattsburgh students can installa `Mathematica` on their personal computer.
+SUNY Plattsburgh students can install `Mathematica` on their personal computer.
 [See instructions here](https://www.plattsburgh.edu/academics/resources/technology/helpdesk/software.html).

 ### Performing mathematical calculations in Mathematica
-Try typing `D[x^2, x]` and pressing `Shift+Enter` to evaluate the cell:
+Try typing `D[x^2, x]` and pressing ++shift+enter++ to evaluate the cell:

 === "Input"